takemaru/graphillion/README.md

 ### Installing from source

-You can install from source by downloading a source archive file (tar.gz or zip) or by checking out the source files from the GitHub source code repository.
+You can install from the source by downloading a source archive file (tar.gz or zip) or by checking out the source files from the GitHub source code repository.